 This aim occurs through our promoting excellence in psychological skill levels, and providing experiences that allow for both interpersonal depth and enhanced clinical ability within a culturally aware humanistic framework.
-Additionally, we meet this aim through the seminars that we offer (i.e., Professional Issues, Outreach, Empirically-Based Intervention, Assessment, Group Therapy, and Multicultural Seminars), and by modeling the importance of being competent, versatile, and culturally aware psychologists.
+Additionally, we meet this aim through the seminars that we offer (i.e., Professional Issues, Outreach, Empirically-Based Intervention, Assessment, Group Therapy, and Multicultural Seminars), in Group Supervision, in all-staff case conferences, and by modeling the importance of being competent, versatile, and culturally aware psychologists.